19 Children’s Books About Diversity

 Over the Hill and Far Away: A Treasury of Nursery Rhymes

-Expose your child to cultural diversity with this beautifully illustrated collection of nursery rhymes from across the world.
+Show your child all about cultural diversity with this beautifully illustrated collection of nursery rhymes from across the world.

 Featuring 150 beloved rhymes from Chinese, African, and even Latino cultures, this beautiful collection also features a unique mix of illustrations from over 70 artists!

-Imagine the questions your little Peanut will have…
+Imagine the questions your curious kid will have…

 Pink Is for Boys